serhatgktp/space-dasher/readme.md

 ## SETUP

 Run `game.asm` with your assembly interpreter and connect it to a bitmap display that matches the specifications in the assembly code.
 Then, forward your keyboard inputs to be stored at address `0xffff0000` and voila!
-You are now running the game.
+You're all set.

 For an all-in-one package, you may install [MARS MIPS Simulator](http://courses.missouristate.edu/kenvollmar/mars/) and simply import game.asm.
 Then on the top bar navigate to 'Tools > Keyboard and Display MMIO Simulator' and 'Tools > Bitmap Display'.
 Configure your bitmap display settings to match the specifications mentioned in the comments at the top of `game.asm`, and then hit 'Connect to MIPS' on both the keyboard simulator and bitmap display.